 For our current experiment, two small segments of the relevant catalogues, both of which concern the domain of computer and telecommunication equipments, are selected.
-They contain 23 - 26 concepts (corresponding to the categories) and are organized in 3 - 4 levels by generalization relationship.
+They contain 23-26 concepts (corresponding to the categories) and are organized in 3-4 levels by generalization relationship.
 Two datasets of product descriptions collected from online computer vendor websites are classified according to UNSPSC and eCl@ss.
 The classification is performed in two steps.
 First is the automatic classification by CnS client, then come human adjustments of the automatic results.
 The classified product description are viewed as the instances of the relevant concept.

 The second domain we choose is the tourism section.
-The two ontologies are constructed based on vocabularies and structures from relevant travel sections of the Open Directory Project $(ODP)^5$ and Yahoo!
-Category6.
-In both ODP and Yahoo!, categories are organized in hierarchy augmented with related-to links.
+The two ontologies are constructed based on vocabularies and structures from relevant travel sections of the Open Directory Project (ODP)5 and Yahoo category.6 In both ODP and Yahoo, categories are organized in hierarchy augmented with related-to links.
 The Open Directory Project aims to build the largest human-edited directory of Internet resources and is maintained by community editors who evaluate sites for classify them in the right directory.
-Yahoo! category is maintained by the Yahoo! directory team for the inclusion of web sites into Yahoo! directory.
+Yahoo category is maintained by the Yahoo directory team for the inclusion of web sites into Yahoo directory.
 As a result, in this domain, unlike the product catalogue example above, instances of each concept are already directly available without the need to classify them.
+For each category we downloaded the first 12 web site introductions.
+If there is less than 12 instances in the category, we downloaded all that is available.